ajbaird/LabWebsite/research/index.md

 ## Highlighted

-{% include citation.html lookup="Open collaborative writing with Manubot" style="rich" %}
+{% include citation.html lookup="A Whole-Body Mathematical Model of Sepsis Progression and Treatment Designed in the BioGears Physiology Engine" style="rich" %}

 {% include section.html %}